Willy Brandt: 1972 crisis

 Brandt's Ostpolitik led to a meltdown of the narrow majority Brandt's coalition enjoyed in the Bundestag.
 In October 1970, FDP deputies Erich Mende, Heinz Starke, and Siegfried Zoglmann crossed the floor to join the CDU.
 On 23 February 1972, SPD deputy Herbert Hupka, who was also leader of the Bund der Vertriebenen, joined the CDU in disagreement with Brandt's reconciliatory efforts towards the east.
 On 23 April 1972, Wilhelm Helms (FDP) left the coalition.
 The FDP politicians Knud von Kühlmann-Stumm and Gerhard Kienbaum also declared that they would vote against Brandt, completing the loss of Brandt's majority.
-On 24 April 1972 a constructive vote of no confidence was proposed, to be voted on three days later.
+On 24 April 1972, a constructive vote of no confidence was proposed, to be voted on three days later.
 In the event this motion passed, CDU leader Rainer Barzel would have replaced Brandt as chancellor.

 On paper, the opposition now had 250 votes; just one over the 249 needed to oust Brandt.
 Even Brandt himself believed he was finished, and a number of unions went on strike in anticipation of Brandt's expected defeat on the floor of the Bundestag.
 To everyone's surprise, the motion failed: Barzel got only 247 votes out of 260 votes cast, two short of what he needed to become Chancellor.
 There were also 10 votes against the motion and three invalid ballots.
 Most SPD and FDP deputies abstained, which had the same effect as voting for Brandt.

 New elections

 Though Brandt remained chancellor, he had lost his majority.
 Subsequent initiatives in parliament, most notably on the budget, failed.
 Because of this stalemate, the Bundestag was dissolved, and new elections were called.
 During the 1972 campaign, many popular West German artists, intellectuals, writers, actors and professors supported Brandt and the SPD.
 Among them were Günter Grass, Walter Jens, and even the soccer player Paul Breitner.
 Brandt's Ostpolitik as well as his reformist domestic policies were popular with parts of the young generation, and he led the SPD to its best-ever federal election result in late 1972.

 However, the Willy-Wahl, Brandt's landslide win, was the beginning of the end, and Brandt's role in government started to decline.
 Many of his reforms met with resistance from state governments, dominated by CDU/CSU.
 The spirit of reformist optimism was cut short by the 1973 oil crisis and the major public services strike of 1974, which gave Germany's trade unions, led by Heinz Kluncker, a big wage increase but reduced Brandt's financial leeway for further reforms.
-Brandt was said to be more a dreamer than a manager and was personally haunted by depression.
+Brandt was said to be more of a dreamer than a manager and was personally haunted by depression.
 To counter any notions about being sympathetic to Communism or soft on left-wing extremists, Brandt implemented tough legislation that barred "radicals" from public service (Radikalenerlass).